Wetting the bed at night (nocturnal enuresis) is very common in young children. In fact, it is normal up to the age of five years.

 - Do shower or bathe your child before you let them go to pre-school or school.
 The smell of urine is very strong and can hang around.
 This may make your child feel embarrassed and lead to other problems, such as teasing and name-calling at school.

 - Do encourage your child to have plenty to drink, particularly during the day.

 - Do discourage your child from drinking caffeinated drinks in the evenings (eg chocolate or cola drinks).

-- If bedwetting is becoming a problem contact your local doctor who may refer you to an appropriate service.
+- If bedwetting is becoming a problem contact your local doctor who may provide treatment or refer you to an appropriate service.
 Your doctor will also examine your child for any other reasons for the bedwetting.

 When should I get some professional help?

 - If your child is still wetting the bed after the age of about six or seven, and the child is unhappy or uncomfortable about it.

 - If your child has persistent daytime wetting.

 - If it is causing problems in the family.